Looking for crocheters from around the country (and globe) to join in the MMMM project this summer!

 Crocheting at Museum of Contemporary Craft, Portland

-I will give you all the information and strategies you need to facilitate your own Community Crochet Event to contribute to the MMMM project.
-I’ll have an informational packet about how to facilitate story-telling through handwork about our shared, rich and meaningful experiences and deeply-held beliefs about water and community.
+Here are the directions and information and strategies you need to facilitate your own Community Crochet Event to contribute to the MMMM project.
+It includes information about how to facilitate story-telling through handwork about our shared, rich and meaningful experiences and deeply-held beliefs about water and community.
 I’ll ask that someone in your group (however large or small) be a documenter and journaler for these conversations, and that we share your words and photographs on the Mater Matrix Mother and Medium blog and social media.
 You can feel free to interpret this documentation however much or little your group is comfortable with.

 And your group’s crocheted pieces will be integrated into this project that included work from people around Seattle and the Northwest, NYC, Atlanta, Portland and Boston!